trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `Effect.acquireRelease` and disconnect them on scope close.
 The `Effect.runPromise` count increased by two because the new lifecycle tests run scoped programs at the test boundary.
+- The Qdrant config/schema/fakeability slice removed direct production `new QdrantClient`, sync config loading, payload casts, and Qdrant `Layer.succeed` service construction from graph/doc store/query modules.
+  The installed Qdrant client exposes no public close/disconnect method, so this remains a fakeable construction and Schema decode slice rather than a scoped finalizer slice. `Effect.runPromise` increased because the new tests and legacy service initialization logs run Effects at compatibility boundaries.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.